sustainable-computing/co_sim_platform/README.md

 [OpenDSS](https://smartgrid.epri.com/SimulationTool.aspx) is being used to simulate power flow.
 To coordinate the different simulators, the [Mosaik co-simulation framework](https://mosaik.offis.de/) is being used.

-TapControl is working example that can be used to observe the simulator at work.
+TapControl is a working example that can be used to observe the simulator at work.
 It uses the IEEE13 to simulate power flow and network activity between sensors and actors.
-Communication between nodes can be performed using TCP or UDP over point to point links.
+Communication between nodes can be performed using TCP or UDP over point to point or Carrier Sense Multiple Access (CSMA) links.

 ## Requirements
 * This project is being developed on linux, it has been tested on the following: